scastillo/not-youtube-dl/README.txt

     youtube-dl -- -wNyEUrxzFU
     youtube-dl "http://www.youtube.com/watch?v=-wNyEUrxzFU"

+How do I pass cookies to youtube-dl?

+Use the --cookies option, for example
+--cookies /path/to/cookies/file.txt.
+Note that the cookies file must be in Mozilla/Netscape format and the first line of the cookies file must be either # HTTP Cookie File or # Netscape HTTP Cookie File.
+Make sure you have correct newline format in the cookies file and convert newlines if necessary to correspond with your OS, namely CRLF (\r\n) for Windows, LF (\n) for Linux and CR (\r) for Mac OS.
+HTTP Error 400: Bad Request when using --cookies is a good sign of invalid newline format.

+Passing cookies to youtube-dl is a good way to workaround login when a particular extractor does not implement it explicitly.

 Can you add support for this anime video site, or site which shows current movies for free?